anjalivishwakarma7869-bit/olist-end-to-end-ecommerce-analytics/README.md

 This project intentionally combines **technical rigor**, **business interpretation**, and **analytics engineering best practices**.

-Rather than simply presenting dashboards, it demonstrates the complete analytics lifecycle—from data ingestion and validation to modeling, SQL-based business analysis, and executive-level reporting—mirroring how modern analytics teams operate in production environments.
+Rather than simply presenting dashboards, it demonstrates the complete analytics lifecycle—from data ingestion and validation to modeling, SQL-based business analysis, and executive-level reporting—mirroring how modern analytics teams operate in production environments